nanolith/jlink65c02/README.md

 exact byte used to denote this zero-page reference will be emitted.
 Zero-page labels are global.

-The `Q` prefix should be used at the end of all object streams to note the end of a pass.
+The `X` command should be used at the end of all object streams to note the end of a pass.

 Here is an example of an object stream consisting of a main program (with `O`